Red Sox to start Sale in potential closeout game against Dodgers

 “It’s another day tomorrow.
 It’s not over until it’s over.
 We have another chance (Sunday) and we’ll give it our best shot.”

-The Dodgers will have their own staff ace on the mound in Game 5 as Clayton Kershaw will make his second appearance of the 2018 World Series.
+The Dodgers will turn to Clayton Kershaw on Sunday as he will make his second appearance of the 2018 World Series.
 Like Sale, Kershaw went four innings in Game 1, taking the loss after giving up five runs and seven hits.

 For the most part, though, starting pitching has not been the Dodgers’ problem.
 The bullpen has been vulnerable.